KevinKobori/ifood_interview/README.md

     - Format everything to be named parameters ⭕
     - Set all orders status filter enabled by default ✅
     - Set icon into Filters SlidingUpPanel ✅
+    - Set loading state to all pages ⚠️⭕

 ## Refactoring: